AeJae/Revision-Tool/README.md

 An application that enables you to create question banks and test your knowledge quickly, aimed at use for exam revision.

 ## Quick Start Guide
-1. Download the latest release [here](https://github.com/AeJae/Revision-Tool/releases/latest).
+1. Download the latest release [here.](https://github.com/AeJae/Revision-Tool/releases/latest)
 2. Create your own personalised question bank using [the instructions from the wiki.](https://github.com/AeJae/Revision-Tool/wiki/Getting-Started)
-3. Place this .txt file in the top level directory.
+3. Place the question bank file in the top level directory (where this file is).
-4. When asked from within the program, enter the name you gave your file (excluding the .txt).
+4. When asked by the program, enter the name you gave your file (excluding the .txt).

 You're good to go!